-We are delighted to announce that St. Mary’s will be open for private prayer from Sunday 5th July.
-This will be on Sundays from 2 – 4pm, and on Wednesdays from 10am – 12 noon.
+Once again the church is closed for services, which will be on Zoom only from 10 Jan until further notice.
+However, we are delighted to announce that St. Mary’s will be open for private prayer on Sundays from 2 – 4pm, and on Wednesdays from 10am – 12 noon.

-We have worked hard to ensure that everyone who comes into our building will feel welcomed and be safe, but this does mean that things will look a little different, and there are some guidelines we are asking you to follow.
+To ensure that everyone who is welcomed into our building is safe, there are some guidelines we are asking you to follow.

 Our private prayer area will be every other row of pews in the centre and side aisles.